grandmore/docker-profittrailer-base/README.md

-# Used as a base for profitTrailer
+# Use as a base image for profitTrailer